Project Structure

 Keeping sitemd up to date

-Run sitemd update to check for and apply engine updates.
-This replaces sitemd/engine/ and sitemd/theme/ with the latest versions while leaving your pages, settings, and media untouched.
+Run sitemd update to check for and apply updates.
+This replaces the sitemd binary and sitemd/theme/ with the latest versions while leaving your pages, settings, and media untouched.
 See Updates.